 You can find more information about the National Infrastructure (or DCO) planning process on the Planning Inspectorate's website: https://infrastructure.planninginspectorate.gov.uk/application-process/the-process/

-After we submit our application (currently expected towards the end of 2019), there will be an opportunity for you to provide feedback directly to the Planning Inspectorate.
+After we submit our application (currently expected in Q1 of 2020), there will be an opportunity for you to provide feedback directly to the Planning Inspectorate.
 You can find out more about the process on the Planning Inspectorate's website: https://infrastructure.planninginspectorate.gov.uk/projects/south-east/wheelabrator-harewood-waste-to-energy-facility/

-The exact list of statutory consultees for a project is determined on a case-by-case basis and this will be determined in advance of the next consultation in the autumn.
-You can find a list of prescribed consultees here: http://www.legislation.gov.uk/uksi/2009/2264/pdfs/uksi_20092264_en.pdf
+The exact list of statutory consultees for a project is determined on a case-by-case basis.
+You can find a list of prescribed consultees here:

-We expect to generate between 51MW and 65MW (gross).
-This is based on a number of variables that will be determined as we progress to more detailed engineering.
-The 51MW (gross) figure we used during consultation is the minimum we expect to generate and was used as the baseline for our proposal.
+We expect to generate up to 65MW (gross).
+The 51MW (gross) figure we used during the first stage of consultation is the minimum we expect to generate.

 51MW is the minimum expected amount of energy we intend to generate.
 The maximum we will be able to generate will be up to 65MW.
 51MW was used in the exhibition materials in order not to overstate the benefits of the proposal.

 Yes.
+The Environmental Statement will include chapters on ground conditions, water and air quality.
+Preliminary findings on these chapters can be found in the Preliminary Environmental Information Report.
 The air quality assessment will consider the dispersion of emissions and assess these against limits set for the protection of human health and the environment.
 We will also prepare a human health risk assessment that will be checked by technical specialists at the Environment Agency and at Public Health England who will review the robustness of the methods and conclusions.

 Our Environmental Impact Assessment will consider the potential for impacts on key local ecology, taking into consideration current background levels for emissions and the measures put in place for the protection of habitats.
 If any unacceptable impacts are considered likely by the assessment, additional mitigation would be proposed to reduce those impacts to acceptable levels.

 SSSIs within 2km of the facility are assessed as part of the detailed Environmental Impact Assessment (EIA).
-The scope of these assessments will be agreed with Natural England.
+The scope of these assessments has been agreed with Natural England.
 The outputs of these assessments will be shared with the relevant consultees to ensure that any potential impacts are correctly mitigated.

 The height of the building from ground level will be largely determined by the technology within it.
 We will be working on our design prior to submission of our application and will mitigate the visual impact, where possible, including the height of the building.